-- Ending practice with Legs-Up-the-Wall Pose (Viparita Karani) can be an incredible reset for the sacroiliac joints.
-Gravity guides the upper thigh bones deeper into the sockets and therein resets sacroiliac joint stabilizers from any stretching that practice might have asked of them.
+- Ending practice with the Legs-Up-the-Wall Pose (Viparita Karani) can be an incredible reset for the sacroiliac joints.
+Gravity guides the upper thigh bones deeper into the sockets and thereby resets sacroiliac joint stabilizers from any stretching that practice might have asked of them.

 When you practice these few simple steps, you can smile a little, knowing that you’re making choices that support rather than harm your sacroiliac joint.
 You’re keeping the soil and pot together, allowing them to nurture each other and you to enjoy the beautiful bloom of good health that can result.
 At the very least, you can keep your SI joint healthy in yoga practice!